NSManchester/nsmanchester-app/README.md

 NSManchester for iOS is released under the MIT license.
 See [LICENSE](LICENSE.md) for details.

+## Contributions

+Our preferred strategy for accepting contributions is to 'rebase and merge' over squashing or generating 'noisy' merge commits.

 ## Credits

 NSManchester for iOS was originally created by [Ross Butler](https://github.com/rwbutler/) as a learning tool for a [Swift hack session](https://medium.com/@rwbutler/nsmanchester-swift-hack-session-15b145f11d4).